top of page

 Genesis 20

-4. She lived in the temple all her life.
+4. This woman lived in the temple all her life.

 She saw Mary and Joseph bring baby Jesus for purification.